 But wait, it gets better.
 The new insurance-centric ad focuses on one specific product, State Farm’s renters insurance program.
 Yep, they offer more than just car insurance folks.
 And they want you to know all about it.

 In fact, they specifically tout the ability to get you a standard renter’s policy for as little as $4 per month if you bundle auto insurance with them as well.

 Insurance for only $4 per month!?
 While it may sound too good to be true, it is very possible because renters insurance doesn’t tend to cost all that much regardless of where you purchase it.

-So, is this a good deal or not?
+So, is this $4 per month renters insurance from State Farm a good deal or not?